acryldata/datahub-action/README.md

-# DataHub Ingest Action
+# DataHub Action

-This GitHub Action enables ingesting metadata using the DataHub CLI via your GitHub workflow
+This GitHub Action enables using the DataHub CLI via your GitHub workflow

 ## Usage